murilodepa/Experiments-of-Operational-System-A/README.md

-# Experimentos de Sistemas Operacionais A
+# Experiments of Operational System A

-## Todos os projetos práticos desenvolvido na disciplina de Sistema Operacional A.
+## All practical projects developed in the discipline of Operational System A.

+### Contributions:
+* Contributions and improvements are always welcome.